tier4/caret_doc/docs/design/runtime_processing/runtime_recording.md

 Lttng1 is "Destroyed"
 ```

-Please note that "Start recording" and "Stop recording" are sent to all trace nodes regardless of its host since it is a topic message.
-To prevent state transition by messages from other hosts, trace node ignores messages as follows.
+Please note that "Start recording" and "Stop recording" are sent to all trace nodes regardless of its host since it is topic messages.
+To prevent state transitions by messages from other hosts, trace node ignores messages as follows.

 - Ignore "Start recording" when no active LTTng session exists.
 - Ignore "Start recording" when its state is not WAIT.